UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/slicing.txt

 Write some functions that:

-* return a string with the first and last characters exchanged.
+* return a sequence with the first and last items exchanged.
-* return a string with every other character removed
+* return a sequence with every other item removed
-* return a string with the first and last 4 characters removed, and every other char in between
+* return a sequence with the first and last 4 items removed, and every other item in between
-* return a string reversed (just with slicing)
+* return a sequence reversed (just with slicing)
-* return a string with the middle, then last, then first third in the new order
+* return a sequence with the middle third, then last third, then the first third in the new order

+NOTE:
-NOTE: these should work with ANY sequence -- not just strings!
+these should work with ANY sequence -- but you can use strings to test, if you like.